dmison/old-intro-to-js/_steps/part1/step5-operators.markdown

 This will pop-up an alert box with the number 4.

-TIP: Note how we didn't put 1 and 3 in quotes, because they are numbers.
+TIP: Because we're working with numbers here, we don't need quotes around our values, 1 and 3.

 #### COMPARISON OPERATORS

-JavaScript's Comparison operators are used to compare values (>, <, <=, =>, ==, !=).
-Most of them you know from math classes in school, some of them can be new for you, so '==' is checking equality, if two values are equal.
-'!=' - Checks if they are not equal.

-Alert : Don't mix up '=' and '==' as they have different meanings.
+Comparison operators are used to compare values.
+Javascript's comparison operators are:

+* `<` greater than
+* `>` less than
+* `<=` greater than or equal to
+* `=>` less than or equal to
+* `==` equal to
+* `!=` not equal to

+You'll have used some of these in maths, though they might be written differently on a computer to how you're used to writing them by hand.

+Just make sure to remember that the assignment operator `=` is different from the equal to operator `==`.
+They do different things.

 ----